Harald Turner: Nazi party and SS career

 In January 1930, Turner became a member of the Nazi Party (membership number 970,460) and, in April 1932, also a member of the SS (SS member number 34,799).
 After the Nazi seizure of power, he was appointed the Regierungspräsident (District President) in Koblenz on 13 May 1933, a post he held until January 1936.
 On 1 February, he was promoted to Ministerial Director in the Prussian Ministry of Finance as head of the personnel and payroll department, a post he would hold until 1945.
 In April 1934 he joined the Sicherheitsdienst (SD) Main Office (later, part of the Reich Security Main Office, RSHA).
 Turner became a Major in the army reserves in February 1937.
 After the incorporation of the Sudetenland into Germany in October 1938, he served there until December, first as the chief of civil administration, and then as the representative of the District President of Egerland with headquarters in Karlsbad (today, Karlovy Vary).
 In 1938, Prussian Minister President Hermann Göring appointed Turner to the Prussian State Council where he served until the fall of the Nazi regime.

 After the invasion of Poland, Turner worked from September 1939 as chief of the military administration's staff in the General Government and, in July 1940, was sent to occupied France to work in the same capacity.
 In April 1941, Turner was made head of the German military administration's staff in Serbia and attained his final promotion to SS-Gruppenführer in September.
 After Franz Böhme was appointed as the military commander of occupied Serbia, Turner, on 24 September 1941, proposed methods to deal with the uprising in Serbia that had broken out in July.
 One of his suggestions was a "cleansing action in Podrinje", which was approved by Böhme.
 On 24 September, the brutal Mačva operation began, which saw entire settlements razed and innocent civilians killed or interned in camps north of the Sava river.
 During November, Turner additionally arrested 700 Serbian intellectuals in Belgrade.
+On 2 October 1941, 21 German soldiers from a communications unit were ambushed and killed.
+Turner then selected 2,100 Jews and communists from the concentration camps at Šabac and Belgrade for execution in reprisal.
+Turner and military commander Franz Böhme were also responsible for the Kraljevo massacre and the Kragujevac massacre that same month, in which thousands of Jews were shot.